thomasfowlerFIS/phase-0-macos-env-nodejs/README.md

-Node Version Manager (NVM) is a tool that will allow you to download and install multiple versions of Node.js, one of the environments for the JavaScript programming language that we teach at Flatiron School.
+Node Version Manager (NVM) is a tool that will allow you to download and install multiple versions of Node.js, one of the environments for the JavaScript programming language that we teach at Academy Xi.
 Installing NVM is the first step in installing Node.js on your macOS operating system.

 ### Action Item